msillano/regexfilter/README.md

    3. Stickfonts to CAMotics
    4. Stickfonts to 3DRAG printer

-More information on regex in file README.html
+More information on regex in file README.pdf (README.html)

 The source code offerts classes for develop java CLI custom applications.